Alice Bloomfield: Later life

 Following her retirement from medicine, Bloomfield studied law.
 At the age of 70, she was called to the Bar from Gray's Inn and practised as a criminal barrister in the south western circuit.
 She was even taking classes to learn the language of Spanish in her final days of her life.
 Throughout her life, Bloomfield was known for being kind and gracious towards her patients, but was considered to be temperamental with her colleagues and other peer members.

+On 5 January 1977, Bloomfield died in Hampshire aged 81.
+At the time of her death Bloomfield was living in the village of Dibden Purlieu, Hampshire.